rjweld21/VLSI_Lab/Final_JKFlipFlop/README.md

 ### This folder is for analysis/plotting/storage of project simulations and work.

+## File Purposes
+1. cinCalcs.py
+    - Python 3 script for simulating parameter changes in a circuit with feedback logic
+2. plotdata.py
+    - Python 3 script for plotting output CSV data from `data` directory

 ## Setup
 1. Files used for analysis and plotting are written in Python 3.
 This programming language should be downloaded and installed along with its package manager,